Justice Dept. sent anti-Semitic post to immigration judges

 Brimelow has denied his website is white nationalist but has acknowledged it publishes works by writers who fit that description “in the sense that they aim to defend the interests of American whites.”
 Brimelow also has spoken at conferences hosted by white nationalist groups, including Richard Spencer’s National Policy Institute and Jared Taylor’s American Renaissance online magazine.

-Tabbador wrote that the union fully supports the right to free speech.
+Tabbador wrote that National Association of Immigration Judges fully supports the right to free speech.
 “However, the publication and dissemination of a white supremacist, Anti-Semitic website … is antithetical to the goals and ideals of the Department of Justice.”

 She asked that the post be withdrawn and an apology issued.